Privacy Policy

 In addition, the User has the following opt-out options:

-d.
-You can revoke your consent for the use of your data by Chatsimple at any time with effect for the future.
-Simply use the button below.
-Navigate to the ‘Marketing’ section.
-Click on ‘Show cookie information’ to open the list of set cookies.
-Move the slider with the name ‘Chatsimple’ to ‘Off’ and confirm your selection using the ‘Save’ button.
+f.
+You can revoke your consent to the use of your data by Calendly at any time with effect for the future.
+Simply use the following button* .
+This will take you to the lower part of our website.
+Under ‘Cookies & Tracking’ you will find our cookie banner.
+Navigate via ‘Individual data protection preferences’ to the ‘External media’ section.
+Click on ‘Show information’ to open the list of cookies set.
+Set the slider labelled ‘Calendly’ to ‘Off’ and confirm your selection by clicking the ‘Save’ button.
+You can also change the settings in your web browser.

 3. Special features of our Website